Executive Summary

 "The regulatory gap is real, but it doesn't leave victims without options.
 Every case of legacy building exposure I've handled has a product that can be traced to a manufacturer, a trust fund, or both.
 The building's age and construction materials are the starting point — we work backward from there to identify every entity that contributed to the exposure."

-For patients who may have been exposed to asbestos in buildings, our mesothelioma lawyers directory connects you with attorneys who specialize in legacy building exposure cases.
+For patients who may have been exposed to the mineral in buildings, our mesothelioma lawyers directory connects you with attorneys who specialize in legacy building exposure cases.
 Our free case assessment tool can help identify which compensation pathways apply to your exposure history.
 You can also call us directly at (866) 222-9990.

 Key Facts About Legacy Asbestos and EPA Regulation in 2026